proofengineering/coqhammer/README.md

 TACTICS
 -------

-The Reconstr module contains the reconstruction tactics which may also be used directly in your proof scripts.
-In contrast to the "hammer" tactic they do not invoke external ATPs, they do not know anything about accessible lemmas (you need to add any necessary lemmas to the context with "generalize" or "pose"), and they never unfold any constants except basic logical operators (if necessary you need to unfold constants manually beforehand).
+The `Reconstr` module contains the reconstruction tactics which may also be used directly in your proof scripts.
+In contrast to the `hammer` tactic they do not invoke external ATPs, they do not know anything about accessible lemmas (you need to add any necessary lemmas to the context with `generalize` or `pose`), and they never unfold any constants except basic logical operators (if necessary you need to unfold constants manually beforehand).
 To be able to directly use these tactics type: